marcosvf132/rme/README.md

 Download
 ========

+There is realeases available to downlaod the remeres ready-to-go.
+Just download and execute it.
+You can see the releases [here.](https://github.com/marcosvf132/rme/releases) (Version v4.+)

-You can find official version releases at [remeres mapeditor website](http://remeresmapeditor.com/marklar.php).
+For the not-edited remeres without my modifications you can find official version releases at [remeres mapeditor website](http://remeresmapeditor.com/marklar.php).

 Compiling
 =========